barabule/YetAnotherPlotDigitizer/ReadME.md

 ## Export

-After you're done, export the curves with the 'Export' button.
-You can set how many points are exported and the delimiter (for now).
-All curves will be exported as delimited text files with separate names in the same folder as the image file.
+* After you're done, export the curves with the 'Export' button.
+* You can set how many points are exported and the delimiter (for now).
+* All curves will be exported as delimited text files with separate names in the same folder as the image file.
+* By default all curves are sampled uniformly in arclength.
+Which produces (almost) same length segments and looks in general better.
+* There's a checkbox for exporting the curves sampled uniformly in x.
+This produces points that are uniform in X. More vertical lines will have fewer samples than horizontal portions.
+* Check this if you want monotonic X coordinates.